-Our models contain all algorithms used to challenge the problems the tasks in the @Work league.
+Our models contain all algorithms used to challenge the problems of the tasks in the @Work league.
 This includes localization, navigation and perception.
-The task planner is not included as a model but in the brain layer because it is more convenient to attach it directly to the task manager, as discussed in chapter 4.4.
+The task planner is not included as a model but in the brain layer because it is more convenient to attach it directly to the task manager, as discussed in section 4.4.

-Laser Filter As mentioned in 4.1, we filter the raw laser data before computing.
-The first filters are simple area filters to delete the robots wheels from the scan.
-Otherwise, they would appear as obstacles in the navigation costmap.
+Laser Filter As mentioned in section 4.1, we filter the raw laser data before computing.
+The first filters are simple area filters to delete the robot's wheels from the scan.
 The second filter is a custom jumping point filter implementation.
-We faced problems with reflections of the alu profile rails used for the walls of the arena, which caused the robot to mark free space as occupied, even though the points were only single reflections.
+We faced problems with reflections of the alu profile rails used for the walls of the arena, which caused the robot to mark free space as occupied.
 The filter calculates the x- and y-position for each scan point and checks if there are enough neighbors in close range to mark a point as valid.
 All points with less than n neighbors in the given range will be handled as measurement errors and therefore deleted.